dcbark01/baml-agents/README.md

 **Q: What is MCP?**

 A: MCP ([Machine Communication Protocol](https://github.com/humanlayer/mcp)) is a specification for standardizing how AI agents or LLMs interact with external tools (also known as functions or capabilities).
-It defines a common interface, typically using simple text-based protocols like HTTP/SSE or stdio, allowing tools to be developed, deployed, and consumed independently of the specific agent or LLM framework. `baml-agents` uses MCP (via `pydantic-ai-slim[mcp]`) to provide a flexible and standardized way to integrate tools.
+It defines a common interface, typically using simple text-based protocols like HTTP/SSE or stdio, allowing tools to be developed, deployed, and consumed independently of the specific agent or LLM framework. `baml-agents` uses MCP to provide a flexible and standardized way to integrate tools.

 **Q: How do BAML, MCP, and `baml-agents` relate?**